cryfs/cryfs/src/blockstore/rust/git2version/README.md

   In `git-version`, you have to parse that string yourself and it might not always contain all the information (e.g. `git describe --tags` doesn't output the commit id when you have the tag itself checked out). `git2version` always gives you the commit id.

-Another point of note is also that both crates use a different mechanism for change detection.
+Another point of note is that both crates use a different mechanism for change detection for incremental builds.
-* `git2version` uses the `rerun-if-changed` mechanism of `build.rs` to re-generate the version number whenever the git repository changes (e.g. new tags being added, `git fetch` being called, ...) and whenever files in the working copy change.
+* `git2version` uses the `cargo:rerun-if-changed` mechanism of `build.rs` to re-generate the version number whenever the git repository changes (e.g. new tags being added, `git fetch` being called, ...) and whenever files in the working copy change.
 The latter is important because it could cause a change to the `-modified` flag of the reported version.
 * `git-version` uses an `include_bytes!` mechanism to include bytes from your git repository data into the generated source code, which will cause cargo to detect it as a dependency and rerun the proc macro when the git repository data changes.
+This sounds hacky but might work.
 I have not tested how reliable or scalable that approach is.
+`cargo:rerun-if-changed` is the officially supported way to do this kind of change detection, so I would expect it to be more reliable, but it only works for `build.rs` scripts, not for proc macros.

 Why is the proxy crate required?
 --------------------------------